VirtusLab/git-machete-intellij-plugin/CONTRIBUTING.md

    It can be significantly useful while working with UI components (or tests).
    To investigate the UI you may want to use `Tools > Internal Actions > UI > UI Inspector`.

+10. Consider setting `Class count before import with '*'` and `Names count to use static import with '*'` to a very high number (e.g. 500) to avoid problems with CheckStyle when editing code.
+To do that go to `Preferences > Code Style > Java/Kotlin/Scala`.

 ### Git config/hooks

 From the main project folder, run the following commands: